spuder/Tesmart-KVM/BYO_keyboard_kit/README.md

 - [RS232-TTL (Amazon)](https://www.amazon.com/dp/B07BJJ1T5G?psc=1&ref=ppx_yo2ov_dt_b_product_details)

-It can be programed with either arduino or micropython.
+It can be programed with either arduino or micropython

-Device can be programmed with either python or arduino

 ## Circuit Python

-See [these instructions](https://github.com/painlessprototyping/byo_keyboard_code/tree/master/byo_sample_code/circuit_python) for setting up circuit python 7.x on the board
+Install circuit python from here: https://circuitpython.org/board/itsybitsy_m0_express/ and [here](https://learn.adafruit.com/introducing-itsy-bitsy-m0/circuitpython)

+Download the library bundle from [here](https://circuitpython.org/libraries)

 Once circuit python is running on the board, a new flash device will appear on your desktop.